miseEnPlace-dev/lapr5/_wiki/sprint-c/planning/readme.md

 **Duration:** 2 hours (ARQSI class)

 **Attendees:**
-- Scrum Master: X
+- Scrum Master: Ricardo Moreira
 - Development Team Members: André, Carlos, Ricardo, Tomás Lopes, Tomás Russo

 ## Agenda

 1. **Opening**
-   - This sprint will last 3 weeks, from November 6 to November 27, 2023.
+   - This sprint will last 4 weeks, from December 4, 2023 to January 2, 2024.
+   - There is a Christmas break in the middle of the sprint, from December 23 to December 26.
    - Sprint Goals:
-     - Deliver the frontend off the application
-     - Develop the Planning (ALGAV) module
+     - Develop a new tasks module, using .NET.
+     - Each member will develop 3 US's from ASIST UC.
-     - Develop the Visualization (SGRAI) module
+     - Enhance and improve the existing Visualization module.
+     - Add more features to the existing Frontend module.

 2. **Review of the Backlog**
    - There are no user stories left from the previous sprint.
-   - All user stories were reviewed:
+   - There are already three user stories marked as Done, that were made in the previous sprint.
-     - The same user stories from the previous sprint were kept, in order to implement the respective frontend.
+   - All user stories were reviewed by the team, prioritized and ordered in the backlog.
-     - There are an additional 2 user stories for each member, for ASIST UC.

 3. **Clarification of User Stories**
    - In this meeting, none of the user stories required clarification.